huang-xiao-jian/angularLocalStorage/README.md

 ## Attention :

 * You can directly store Objects, Arrays, Floats, Booleans, and Strings.
 No need to convert your javascript values from strings.
+Till now, I add RegExps, Dates support.
 * No Fallback to Angular ``$cookies`` if localStorage is not supported
 * I follow the TDD rule to code this module , basic function works right, except the data binding, since I think it meaningless.
 * You can also see <https://github.com/agrublev/angularLocalStorage>